ssb-rsjs/ssb-rsjs/README.md

 > Migrating the SSB Node.js stack to Rust, gradually

 SSB Neon modules are **npm packages** written in Rust instead of JavaScript.
-You can use the npm package `ssb-neon-something` as a direct replacement of `ssb-something`.
+You can use the npm package `ssb-something-neon` as a direct replacement of `ssb-something`.

 Currently, these are: